jamessimone/apex-rollup/README.md

 As of [v1.2.2](https://github.com/jamessimone/apex-rollup/releases/tag/v1.2.2), `Rollup` now ships with a custom hierarchy setting, `Rollup Settings`, which you will have to create an Org Wide Default entry for by going to:

-- Setup
+1. Setup
-- Custom Settings
+2. Custom Settings
-- Click `Manage` next to the `Rollup Settings` entry
+3. Click `Manage` next to the `Rollup Settings` entry
-- Click `New` at the top to enter the Org Wide Defaults section - check off the `Is Enabled` field (it should be enabled by default) and click `Save`
+4. Click `New` at the top to enter the Org Wide Defaults section - check off the `Is Enabled` field (it should be enabled by default) and click `Save`

 While you can still enable/disable individual rollups from running with the use of the `Rollup Control` CMDT (more details on that further on in the Readme), using a custom setting allows for several features that CMDT-based solutions currently lack:

 - ease of installation/upgrade.
 Previously some users had issues when installing/upgrading due to pre-existing automation in their orgs interfering with the `Rollup` tests
 - granularity of control.
 Want to disable rollups from running for a specific user or profile?
 Easy as pie!

 If you are converting from DLRS to Rollup, you can automatically convert all of your DLRS rules using the included Apex script [scripts/convert-dlrs-rules.apex](scripts/convert-dlrs-rules.apex).
-Simply run this script in your org, and all DLRS rules (stored in `dlrs__LookupRollupSummary2__mdt`) will be converted to `Rollup__mdt` records and automatically deployed to the current org.
+Simply run this script in your org, and most DLRS rules (stored in `dlrs__LookupRollupSummary2__mdt`) will be converted to `Rollup__mdt` records and automatically deployed to the current org.
 Please note that this script does not delete the existing DLRS rules, nor does it uninstall DLRS for you - after running it, you'll still have to clean up and remove DLRS from your org.

 ## Usage